afhpayne/adm/README.md

     ```
   You can disable this behavior by commenting out lines in the code that have been marked.

+* NixOS support means adm will search in a user location for xinitrc files.
+I keep mine in a git directory for example.
+This location is currently hard-coded.

 <br><br>
 ## Release notes
+1.2.0 Bug fix, 'distro' deprecated, now adm reads os-release <br>
 1.1.9 Add support for NixOS using startx <br>
 1.1.8 Layout fix <br>
 1.1.7 Major code overhaul; now responsive to any monitor resolution; more efficient identification of xinitrc files, stability improvements<br>